Vikstr933/roseais/CODE_GENERATION_FLOW.md

                          │    wrappers if present   │
                          │ 2.
 Check starts with [   │
                          │ 3.
 Check ends with ]     │
                          │ 4.
+If truncated, add     │
+                         │    missing ] brackets    │
+                         │ 5.
 Reject if invalid     │
                          └──────────────────────────┘
                                        │
                                        ▼